klausbetz/apple-identity-provider-keycloak/README.md

 1. Make sure you have a copy of the latest [JAR](https://github.com/klausbetz/apple-identity-provider-keycloak/releases/latest) of this provider package or include it as a Maven dependency <a href="https://jitpack.io/#klausbetz/apple-identity-provider-keycloak">
    <img src="https://jitpack.io/v/klausbetz/apple-identity-provider-keycloak.svg" alt="Release"></a>.
-2. Deploy the JAR file to keycloak (by placing it in `/opt/keycloak/providers` if you use docker; alternatively see this [guide](https://www.keycloak.org/docs/latest/server_development/index.html#registering-provider-implementations))
+2. Deploy the JAR file to keycloak (by placing it in `/opt/keycloak/providers` inside your docker container; alternatively see this [guide](https://www.keycloak.org/docs/latest/server_development/index.html#registering-provider-implementations))
-3. Keycloak might need a restart (or a whole new container when using docker)
+3. Keycloak might need a restart (or a fresh container when using docker)

 ## Compatibility